ericdhitchens/Designing_a_Mock_Twitter_Database_in_MySQL/README.md

 Continuing this, an L3 comment’s parent_comment_id is equal to the comment_id of the L2 comment to which it belongs, and so on and so forth.
 However, all comments on the same tweet, regardless of their level, will list the same op_tweet_id.

-Since a comment can be both commented on and retweeted infinitely many times, we could have infinitely many branches of sub-comments that could result in their own schemas.
+Since a comment can be both commented on and retweeted infinitely many times, we could have infinitely many branches of sub-comments that could result in their own schema.
 For the sake of simplicity in the scope of this exercise, I have chosen to log all of the comments into this single table.

 ### The retweets table